-Mindful Living is directed by Chelsie Kuhn and supported by the Center for the Advancement of Well-Being and brings faculty, staff, and many New Century College and university resources to the LLC.
+Mindful Living is supported by the Center for the Advancement of Well-Being and brings faculty, staff, and many university resources to the LLC.
+Learn more and apply here!

 Open to all students—freshmen through seniors—which creates a supporting network of mentors and "mentees."
 First-year students will find additional support from sophomores, juniors, and seniors, who enjoy the opportunity to develop leadership skills.